Freshly used know more

 Creativity is seen as a disease

-In a meeting of the Enquete Commission of the German Bundestag “Internet and digital society” on the topic “Processes of change in the digital economy and work environment” Dueck criticized that creativity at school is considered an illness.
+In a meeting of the Enquete Commission of the German Bundestag “Internet and digital society” on the subject of “Change processes in the digital economy and work environment” Dueck criticized that creativity at school is seen as an illness.

 Moreover, the teaching of social competence is not part of the education system.
 According to Dueck, pure technical training loses importance and soft skills are becoming more and more important.
 He even goes so far as to say that only those who bring the corresponding soft skills and adaptability to modern, digital society will do it.